fawadss1/askpablos_api/docs/index.rst

 The library consists of several key components:

 **AskPablos Class**
-   The main high-level interface for making proxy requests.
-This is what most users will interact with.
+   The main high-level interface for making proxy requests with comprehensive options for browser automation, proxy rotation, and screenshot capture.

 **ProxyClient Class**
-   Lower-level client that handles the direct communication with the AskPablos API service, including authentication and request signing.
+   Lower-level client that handles direct communication with the AskPablos API service, supporting all HTTP methods and advanced proxy configurations.

 **ResponseData Class**
-   Response object that provides structured access to response data with dot notation.
+   Enhanced response object that provides structured access to response data, including screenshot data and detailed timing information.

 **Exception Classes**
-   Comprehensive exception hierarchy for proper error handling and debugging.
+   Comprehensive exception hierarchy for proper error handling and debugging, including parameter validation.

 Quick Example
 -------------